 This might seem excessive at first, but some children don’t completely empty their bladders when they urinate, so it’s helpful to encourage them to use the bathroom a few times in quick succession.

-If bedwetting is still happening after fluids are managed and a bedtime bathroom ritual is in place, you might try a different approach.
+If the bedwetting is still happening after fluids are managed and a bedtime bathroom ritual is in place, you might try a different approach.

 If this works for your lifestyle and routine, you can set yourself an alarm to wake your child in the night to use the bathroom to prevent bedwetting.
 A simple way to do this would be to wake them just before you’re going to bed, but some children might need to be woken up a bit later in the night, so keep that in mind as you plan their wake schedule.

-You can save yourself some trouble (and added laundry) by using a bedwetting mat to collect the urine, keeping the sheets and mattress dry.
+As we mentioned above, you can save yourself some trouble (and added laundry) by using a bedwetting mat to collect the urine, keeping the sheets and mattress dry.
 The right bedwetting mat will also hold in the urine, keeping your child dry at the same time.

 Imagine lying on a damp towel - the liquid transfers.
 That’s not what you want for your child.
 Instead, use a leakproof mat – it’ll actually absorb and hold the liquid, keeping them dry and the mattress protected!